VTS Services

 The way to control the vessel while following the recommendations and instructions of Vanino VTS is chosen by the captain of the vessel.
 If the captain finds it impossible to comply with Vanino VTS instructions, he must report to the operator of Vanino VTS using the means of communication and inform him about his further actions and intentions.

-– the route, the interval and the speed of movement;
+- route, interval and speed;

 A vessel that has anchored, started or completed mooring to a berth in the seaport of Vanino, started moving after unmooring or leaving the berth, should inform Vanino VTS about it.